robinboncoeur/Projects/docs/index.md

 ## Update Log

+Update 2025.10.02: Added a category [Visual Art](/visual/index.md).
+Anything to do with art or video has been moved there.
+Also, with the receipt of Dad's autobiography, have recommenced photographing physical medium, translation and opening the account for discussion..

+---

 Update 2025.08.24: In my previous Sphinx-based help files - reminding myself how to do techie and other stuff - I had a 'Projects' site and a 'Help Yourself' site.
 I'm merging the two to just 'Projects.'

 ---

 Update 2025.08.21: Migrating 'Projects' site from AllHelp (ReST) to markdown (MkDocs), hosted on Cloudflare, with data githubbed then pages created dynamically in Cloudflare.
 This decision was taken as Tightbytes.com as a Wordpress website was costing a fortune (USD#359.00 / 48 months) which can't be justified.
 So, once my subscription with Hostinger expires in 2027.12.09, I will not renew, and all pages except the main wordpress page will have been migrated.
 Still not sure what to do about that.

-There will be subdomains for the Help (and other) pages: projects.tightbytes.com, art.projects.com, appmgr.tightbytes.com, keys2life.tightbytes.com and so on.
+There will be subdomains for the Help (and other) pages: projects.tightbytes.com, appmgr.tightbytes.com, keys2life.tightbytes.com and so on.

 <hr style="height:8px;border-width:0;color:blue;background-color:blue">